 Design Brief & Problem Statement

-Create a 'Face Tracking AR Experience' to try different makeup looks, users should be able to view the product combination used to create that particular makeup look.
+Create a 'Face Tracking AR Experience' to try different makeup looks, users should be able to view the product combinations used to create that particular makeup AR filter.

 Introduction

-The challenge was to create a browser based AR experience where users can try different makeup categories virtually using Augmented Reality, and can check which ever makeup products has been used to produce that particular effect & also can get an exciting offer if user fill out a survey form.
+The challenge was to create a browser based AR experience where users can try different makeup categories virtually using Augmented Reality, and can view makeup products that has been used to create that particular effect.

 About Brand